silnrsi/font-charis/documentation/source/about.md

 Although some expert typographic features are supported (e.g. small caps), those are a lesser priority.

-Please send us your requests and bug reports using the [form on the font website](https://software.sil.org/charis/about/contact/).
+Please send us your requests using the [form on the font website](https://software.sil.org/charis/about/contact/).
 If you are interested in helping us make the fonts better see the [Developer](developer.md) page.

 ## Announcement list

-If you wish to receive announcements about updates to any of our SIL fonts, please subscribe to our [SIL Font News Google Group](https://groups.google.com/a/groups.sil.org/forum/#!forum/sil-font-news).
+If you wish to receive announcements about updates to any of our SIL fonts, please subscribe to our [SIL Font News Announcement List](https://groups.google.com/a/groups.sil.org/forum/#!forum/sil-font-news).
 This is an announcement-only list with messages approximately once a month.
 It does not allow any discussion.

 You can subscribe using either of the two following options.